Arclite/pado.name/_posts/2025-02-24-swiftdata-query.md

 ---
 layout: post
 title: "Separating Concerns in SwiftData Models, or: @Query Considered Harmful"
-date: 2025-02-15
+date: 2025-02-24
 ---

 Over the year-and-change since its release, I've watched several developer friends abandon SwiftData in frustration, finding it buggy and unreliable.
-Meanwhile, I've found it to be a key part of my app's architecture, and I can't imagine going back.
-Am I just a 10x developer and everyone else needs to git gud? 🤔 No, of course not.
-But I think my experience, compared to others’, comes down to one key difference: I completely avoided using `@Query`, and everyone else should, too.
+However, I've found it to be a key part of my app's architecture, and I can't imagine going back.
+Is it that I'm a 10x developer, and everyone else just needs to git gud? 🤔 No, of course not.
+But I think my experience, compared to others’, comes down to one key difference: I completely avoided using `@Query`, and **everyone else should, too**.

 ### Separation of Concerns

 A long-standing principle of software design is "[separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)”: the idea that a given chunk of code, such as a Swift type, should only be **concern**ed with a single concept.
 If a type has to handle multiple responsibilties, it becomes fragile.
 For every change you make, you have to be sure that you aren’t interfering with any of the type's other responsibilities.
 Separating concerns (also known as "encapsulation”) gives code a smaller surface area, which makes it easier to understand, reuse, and test.

 `@Query`'s core issue is that it takes this principle and chucks it right out the window.
 In case you're not familiar, `@Query` is a property wrapper that lets you directly access and monitor data stored with SwiftData as a computed property.
 You define the data you want (the actual "query" of `@Query`), add it to a SwiftUI view, and SwiftData handles fetching that data and keeping it up to date.
-In Apple's sample code and WWDC videos, this sounds super convenient!
-Underneath, though, there's a hidden issue.
+In Apple's sample code and WWDC videos, this sounds incredibly convenient!
+Secretly, though, it's introduced a rot within your code.
 Your view now has two concerns: displaying your interface **and** managing your persistent storage.

 ### Not Just Academic

 Okay, so it violates some ancient “best practice”.
 Who cares?
-Let’s check out a example where this actually helps.
+Let’s check out a example where this is a problem.
 Say you’re building a task app.
 For the first version, you just provide a simple list for people to add items to:

 ```swift
 @Model